Installation & Deployment ✅ Beginner

 4. Re-run pip install -r requirements.txt

-Step 7: Set Up Your API Key
+Step 7: Set Up API Key and Launch

 REM Copy the config template